alpersonalwebsite/react/05_controlled-components.md

 * inputs
 * selects
 * textareas
-  ... all of them, have their own state which is based on the user´s action (the information he provides, the option that he selects, the checkbox that he checks, et).
+  ... all of them, have their own state which is based on the user´s action (the information he provides, the option that he selects, the checkbox that he checks, etc.).

 Selects: To avoid the warning, `` Warning: Use the`defaultValue`or`value`props on <select> instead of setting `selected`on <option>. ``, we use the attribute value on select instead of the selected one on the particular option.
 Remember that there´s a strict relation between state and element, so if you want to start showing (aka, selecting) a particular option, you should initialize your state with it.